The purpose of this interlude (please read!)

 |III.
 Solo Piano & Advanced Topics||15/9|

-Knowing precisely what to put in this Interlude is difficult, because people’s backgrounds and facilities are very varied, but I hope there is enough to get you started.
+Knowing precisely what to put in these Interludes has been difficult, because people’s backgrounds and facilities are very varied, but I hope there is enough at least to get you started.
 Some people are computer literate and find it easy to download software and use it.
 Others have greater difficulty.
-If you have difficulty, then in the final analysis you can always “consult the manual”.
+If you have difficulty, then in the final analysis you can always “consult the manual” or, better still, ask a friend.
 Another thing worth trying is simply to ask a question on Google.
 It is surprising how much helpful information is out there.

 In addition, people have different computing facilities such as computer/laptop/tablet/smart phone and different playing facilities such as a piano or keyboard.
 When it comes to playback and recording, this can also vary markedly involving such things as internal/external microphones, internal/external speakers and the use of cans (headphones).
 Since this is so central to the experience, I suggest you experiment to find out what works best for you.